 Broken homes, absent fathers, promiscuous sexuality—these images often dominate society’s views of many black families, especially if they are poor.
 Such views were bolstered by Daniel Patrick Moynihan’s 1965 The Negro Family in America: The Case for National Action.
 Focusing on “the deterioration of the Negro family,” Moynihan, perhaps thinking he would gain sympathy and understanding for the “degraded” situation of black families, attempted to explain this “fact” as the consequence of “…a historical process that had its origins [my emphasis] in the enslavement of seventeenth- and eighteenth-century Africans.”
 He contributed just as much to the persistence of a stereotype.
 But whites weren’t the only ones anxious to embrace such “facts.”
 E. Franklin Frazier, the great historian, and—by the way—black, wrote: “The crisis accompanying emancipation tended to destroy all traditional ways of thinking…promiscuous sexual relations…became the rule.”
-Even a writer as astute as Haki Madhubuti might be misunderstood to condone such views when he writes in Black Men: Obsolete, Single, Dangerous that black men and women are “Not Allowed to Be Lovers” (one of the book’s major headings) because black men are adopting white male role models not only of success, but of how to treat women.
-At its deepest level, the acceptance and persistence of such views by most whites and many, many blacks, fits in so logically, so naturally, James Baldwin would have said, into a cultural feeling and a national theology equating blackness—and therefore black people—with sin and damnation.
+Even a writer as astute as Haki Madhubuti might be misunderstood to agree with such views when he writes in Black Men: Obsolete, Single, Dangerous that black men and women are “Not Allowed to Be Lovers.”
+(This is one of the book’s major headings.
+But Madhubuti blames such black family dysfunction on black men who adopt white male role models not only of success, but of how to treat women.)
+At its deepest level, the acceptance and persistence of negative views about black families by most whites and occasionally blacks themselves, fits in so logically, so naturally—as James Baldwin would have said—into a cultural feeling and a national theology equating blackness, and therefore black people, with sin and damnation.

 Meticulously researched—ranging from studies of traditional African values to court records showing that nearly 20,000 North Carolina ex-slaves registered their marriages—Gutman’s book makes a compelling case, especially as he counters Moynihan’s emphasis that the absent black male has long been the historical norm in black families.
 Gutman finds, for example, that in 1925 six of seven black households had two parents.